tintin10q/headless-henk/README.md

 poetry run downloadcanvas
 ```

 to download the canvas.
-You don't have to put your auth token in `config.toml` for this to work.
+You don't have to put your auth token in `config.toml` or create an `acounts.toml` for this to work.

 <br>
 <br>